Floorp-Projects/Floorp/toolkit/components/messaging-system/schemas/SpecialMessageActionSchemas/index.md

 }
 ```

-### `DECLINE_DEFAULT_PDF_HANDLER`

-Action for declining to set the default PDF handler to Firefox on the user's
-system.
-Prevents the user from being asked again about this.

-Windows only.

-- args: (none)

 ### `SHOW_SPOTLIGHT`

 Action for opening a spotlight tab or window modal using the content passed to the dialog.